sapkotashardul/sapkotashardul.github.io/_projects/byteit.markdown

 A hands- and eyes-free input technique using jaw-teeth microgestures.
 The goal was to build a subtle interaction technique using jaw-teeth movements to interact with mobile devices when hands are busy.
 A small, wireless sensor node attached and concealed behind the user’s ears sensed such movements and teeth contacts by using a custom gesture classifier.

-I assisted in building the gesture recognition system and the gesture classifier– with which we were able to classify 4 discrete teeth contacts with upto 100% personalized accuracy– and also in the experiment design, data collection and anlaysis, and manuscript preparation.
+I assisted in building the gesture recognition system and the gesture classifier– with which we were able to classify 4 discrete teeth contacts with an average accuracy rate of 96% across 12 users– and also in the experiment design, data collection and anlaysis, and manuscript preparation.
 This project was led by Tomás Vega at the MIT Media Lab.
-The research was published as an extended abstract in [CHI 2019](https://dl.acm.org/doi/10.1145/3290607.3312925){:target="_blank"}.
+Early efforts of this research was published as an extended abstract in [CHI 2019](https://dl.acm.org/doi/10.1145/3290607.3312925){:target="_blank"}.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">